 I started going to Eastern European Folklife Center Balkan Camp in about 1997 and am a Lifetime Member of EEFC.
 It's also great to be in the middle of the circle of folks dancers.
 I was really lucky to be on staff at Stockton Folkdance Camp two years with Bruce Sagan.

-Later, I got a Bachelor's Degree in Clarinet performance from University of New Mexico, leading and playing in all sorts of Western Classical ensembles on clarinets, saxophones, recorders and even a stint with Javanese Gamelan Encantata.
+I got a Bachelor's Degree in Clarinet performance from University of New Mexico, leading and playing in all sorts of Western Classical ensembles on clarinets, saxophones, recorders and even a short stint with Javanese Gamelan Encantata.
 I also accompanied and danced in Eva Encinias-Sandovol's Flamenco Dance Program, performing through out the United States and Mexico.
 Eva is a powerhouse performer and producer, her vision crystalline and inspiring.
-I also steeped myself in movement by being a corps dancer -- Flamenco with Pablo Rodarte's Dance Espana tours, swing dancing at Denver's Mercury Cafe and Turnverein Ballroom for 20 years, and accompanying and dancing at Colorado Friends of Old Time Music and Dance Contra Dance and Boulder International Folk Dance Events.
+I relished steeping myself in movement by being a corps (ensemble) dancer -- Flamenco with Pablo Rodarte's Dance Espana tours, swing dancing at Denver's Mercury Cafe and Turnverein Ballroom for 20 years, and accompanying and dancing at Colorado Friends of Old Time Music and Dance Contra Dance and Boulder International Folk Dance Events.
 I studied with Frankie and Norma Miller, among many other great swing dance teachers through Denver's Community Minded Dance programs.
 As the great Frankie Manning of the Avalon Ballroom said:

 "I don't know, but I've been told: if you keep dancing -- you never grow old".